Tolkien Init.

 We know that one serpent “upheld”.
 “Hold” gives: “Old English haldan […] “to contain; to grasp; to retain (liquid, etc.); to observe, fulfill (a custom, etc.); to have as one’s own; to have in mind (of opinions, etc.); to possess, control, rule; to detain, lock up; to foster, cherish, keep watch over; to continue in existence or action; to keep back from action,”” This echoes Aragorn’s statement: “here I have found what I sought not indeed, but finding I would possess for ever”.
 This obviously suggests the wedding vows “to have and to hold” But equally it could be regarded by the wife, Edith-Luthien negatively, such is the “happy war” of the Sun and Moon.

-9. The corkscrew staircase (A) in Roverandom which leads down through the centre of the moon to the dark side paired with the chimney (B) which leads in the ‘opposite direction’ upwards.
+9. The corkscrew staircase (A) in Roverandom which leads down through the centre of the moon to the dark side paired with the chimney (B) which leads in the ‘opposite direction’ upwards (Tales 41).

-10. The double spiral forming the central spire of the new house that Father Christmas moves into after North Polar Bear breaks the North Pole.
-This is paired with the spiral North Pole itself which is illustrated in his illustration “The Man in the Moon”.
+10. The double spiral forming the central spire of the new house that Father Christmas moves into after North Polar Bear breaks the North Pole (Letters from Father Christmas 20).
+This is paired with the spiral North Pole itself which is illustrated in his illustration “The Man in the Moon” (A&E 49).

-11. The Fall and Endless Stair, c.f. stair and chimney in Roverandom.
-The Balrog and Gandalf represent A (the Enemy) and B (The Free Peoples) ending with Gandalf’s return and the “stars wheeled over”.
+11. Gandalf’s Fall and the Endless Stair, c.f. stair and chimney in Roverandom (Tales 41).
+In the dialectic the Balrog and Gandalf represent A (the Enemy) and B (The Free Peoples) ending with Gandalf’s return and the “stars wheeled over”.
+As a pair they are also a composite of the Mithraic iconography.

 12. The alternating switch-back classical labyrinth design of the plan of Minas Tirith.
 The alternation of directions symbolize the left-handed and right-handed spirals around the axis mundi.